hw-ju/monai_uf_tutorials/rapids_single_cell/README.md

     See section [**Run in all-in-one tutorial container**](#run-in-all-in-one-tutorial-container) for building a container and run within the container on HiperGator.

 - **Create a conda environment** with all dependencies.
 I.e., you need to install dependencies and download the tutorial jupyter notebooks yourself.

+    Jupyter notebooks for example 3 and 5 cannot be run properly now, and I'm working on that.

     See section [**Run in conda environment**](#run-in-conda-environment) for creating a conda environement and run the jupyter kernel based on the environment on HiperGator.